Animals Lesson Plan | ESL Lesson Plan Complete With Fun Games and Activities

 To play, students should first place their eraser at the starting point.
 Next, the kids should play rock, scissors, paper.
 The winning student can then move their one square.

-Next, the students will play rock, scissor, paper again and repeat.
+Next, the students will play rock, scissors, paper again and repeat.
 The first student to make it all the way around the world is the winner.

 Activity 3: Animals Guessing Game